GPT-3 or Data-to-Text: Which Text Generator Is Right For You?

 Data-to-text technologies are a subfield in the artificial intelligence sector.
 These programs analyze structured data and generate ready-to-use natural language content from this data.

-There are multiple software solution providers whose software differs in sub-areas, as well as in price point.
+There are multiple natural language generation tools that differ in sub-areas, as well as in price.
 One company that distinguishes itself through the enormous amount of supported languages for the automated content generation is AX Semantics from Stuttgart, Germany.

 Data-to-text software is used by all types and sizes of companies.